 UC Davis School of Law administers a completely paperless process.
 Electronic submission of all documents is required.
 The application for admission to the Juris Doctor degree program can be found at the Law School Admission Council (LSAC) web site.
 Fees can be paid with a credit card and the signature is electronic.
-No more postage or postmarks.
-Everything can be done using a computer.
 Monitor the progress of your application from processing through evaluation and enrollment at the UC Davis Status Check website.

-If you have a disability that does not allow you to use the electronic application process, please contact the School of Law Admissions Office (admissions@law.ucdavis.edu), prior to the application deadline, to be provided with an accessible alternative.
-Early filing of all application materials is strongly recommended and will materially assist the School of Law Admissions Committee in its consideration of the application.
-Applications can be submitted until midnight Pacific Standard Time on February 1.
+If you have a disability that does not allow you to use the electronic application process, please contact the School of Law Admissions Office (admissions@law.ucdavis.edu) prior to the application deadline, to determine an accessible alternative.
+Early filing of all